MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 Customize role-based access control (RBAC) roles for SAP on Azure spoke subscriptions to avoid accidental network-related changes.
 You can allow the SAP on Azure infrastructure team members to deploy VMs into Azure Virtual Network and restrict them from changing anything on the Azure virtual network peered to the hub subscription.
 On the other hand, you allow members of the networking team to create and configure virtual networks, but prohibit them from deploying or configuring VMs in virtual networks where SAP applications are running.

-### Use Azure connector for SAP LaMa
+### Use Azure Connector for SAP LaMa

-Within a typical SAP estate, several application landscapes are often deployed, such an ERP, SCM, and bw, and there is an ongoing need to perform SAP system copies and SAP system refreshes.
+Within a typical SAP estate, several application landscapes are often deployed, such an ERP, SCM, and BW, and there is an ongoing need to perform SAP system copies and SAP system refreshes.
 Examples are creating new SAP projects for technical or application releases, or periodically refreshing QA systems from production copies.
 The end-to-end process for SAP system copies and refreshes can be both time-consuming and labor intensive.

-SAP landscape manager (LaMa) enterprise edition can support operational efficiencies by automating several steps involved in the SAP system copy or refresh.
-[Azure connector for LaMa](/azure/virtual-machines/workloads/sap/lama-installation) enables copying, deletion, and relocation of Azure-managed disks to help your SAP operations team perform SAP system copies and system refreshes rapidly, reducing manual efforts.
+SAP Landscape Management (LaMa) Enterprise Edition can support operational efficiencies by automating several steps involved in the SAP system copy or refresh.
+[Azure Connector for LaMa](/azure/virtual-machines/workloads/sap/lama-installation) enables copying, deletion, and relocation of Azure-managed disks to help your SAP operations team perform SAP system copies and system refreshes rapidly, reducing manual efforts.

-For VM operations, the Azure connector for LaMa can reduce the run costs for your SAP estate on Azure.
+For VM operations, the Azure Connector for LaMa can reduce the run costs for your SAP estate on Azure.
 You can stop or deallocate and start your SAP VMs, which enables you to run certain workloads with a reduced utilization profile.
 For example, through the LaMa interface you can schedule your SAP S/4HANA sandbox VM to be online from 08:00-18:00, 10 hours per day, instead of running 24 hours.
-The Azure connector for LaMa also lets you resize your VMs when performance demands arise directly from within LaMa.
+The Azure Connector for LaMa also lets you resize your VMs when performance demands arise directly from within LaMa.

 ### Compliance and governance scoping decisions